I finally got to updating this site textwise,new pics coming soon of my fish, just bigger!

 Aggression in your tank and species.

 in the sunfish family the difference being that sunfish are usually short stocky bass like fishes with attitudes to match,

-and bluegills and taller, thin bodied fishes.They are both very close in relation to the African Cichlid family and are
+and bluegills and taller, thin bodied fishes.They are both very close in relation to the African Cichlid family

-of aggression which usually are: fin nipping(the most common and least damaging), descaling and fin laceration,these
+their bouts of aggression which usually are: fin nipping(the most common and least damaging), descaling and

 Tank settings and cleaning your tank

-These types of fish really like a well set tank with lots of cover(rocks, plants, driftwood)ect... this gives them places
+These types of fish really like a well set tank with lots of cover(rocks, plants, driftwood) etc... this gives them places

-a once weekly job and that's it,when I was trying to use tapwater I was having to change ALL the water every night,that
+should be a once weekly job and that's it.
+When I was trying to use tapwater I was having to change ALL the water every night

-quarry water I did a 25% water change once a week and it took 10 minutes compared to 1.5 hours to do a complete change.Another
+so then, using quarry water I did a 25% water change once a week and it took 10 minutes compared to 1.5 hours to do a

-drink a beer while your tank cleans itself!To make this tank drain/refill system get these
+tapwater.
+You can sit and drink a beer while your tank cleans itself!To make this tank drain/refill system get these